Hungerball: Popularity

 When the FIFA Women's World Cup was hosted in New Zealand and Australia in 2023, Hungerball was one of the games offered at the FIFA Fan Festivals.

 In 2023, Selwyn United Football Club in Rollerston, New Zealand offered Hungerball as an afterschool event for nine to twelve year old club members.
 Hungerball has been played at school holiday programmes, including, The Y at Hamilton Recreation Centre, the Sunnynook Community Centre and the Out and About programme managed by Auckland Council.
+In 2023, SportsNation shared a video of Team Wellington playing Hungerball.

 In Australia, Hungerball was used as the location for a live weather forecast broadcast by Nine Network in 2024.

 Hungerball has been one of the sports included in the annual CM Games since the inaugural event in 2022.
 Held at Bruce Pulman Park, Takanini, the CM Games give Years 5-8 students from South Auckland schools the opportunity to participate in several sports.
 Hungerball is played in several variations of the game: soccer, pool noodle hockey and endgame, played for five minutes each.

 In 2024, Hungerball was played at Iqra School, New Lynn, Auckland, to encourage students to embrace a healthy competitive spirit while building camaraderie, teamwork and communication.

+Since 2024, Hungerball has been played at the annual Halberg Games, sport and recreation for kiwis with physical disabilities, and in 2026 Hungerball ran a competition day for all abilities.

-In 2025, Hungerball was played at Colorado festivals.
+In 2025, Hungerball was played at Colorado festivals and Sunlive at Tauranga.

 In July 2025, a Hungerball video went viral on Instagram and Andu Iordache was interviewed by Jesse Mulligan on Radio New Zealand about the game.